neoalexy/Skin-Cancer-Detection-Model/README.md

    - *This image displays a benign mole, confirmed by the model's prediction.*

 2. ![Benign Mole 2](docs/screenshots/benign2.png)
-   - *Another example of a benign mole, with the model indicating it is non-cancerous.*
+   - *Another example of a benign mole, with the model indicating it is non-cancerous*

 ### Malignant Moles